chalpenny/my-unbored-list-backend/postgresql notes.md

        better practice to edit the setting in postgresql.conf than to rely on a command-line switch to set a parameter.

     Be sure to un-comment "port 5432" in database.yml file.

+    To restart after shutting down:
+        error with postgresql datababse : Is the server running locally and accepting connections on Unix domain socket “/var/run/postgresql/.s.PGSQL.5432”?

+    Check Postgres Service status from Terminal

+        sudo service postgresql status
+        Enable Postgres Service, If not started

+        sudo service postgresql start
+        OR

+        sudo service postgresql restart
+        Now your command should work, If Postgres Service is successfully started.